pyiso80/EoBP_04/Java Intro.md

 - #### Machines that do computation (Machines that manipulate information).

 ### What is information?
 How it's represented, stored, exchanged?
-- writing (text)
+- Writing (text) , started thousands of years
-- Much later, sound, and images comes
+- Much later, sound, and images comes, started a few hundred years ago
 - Before computer's were invented, information is created, processed, and consumed only by humans.
-- Now,
+- Now, computers consume and transformed information, helping humans in many ways.

 ## How do we represent information digitally?
 - The story start with a switch, which can be in one of the two possible states, on and off.